 The market for ESP platforms consists of software subsystems that perform real-time computation on streaming event data.
 They execute calculations on unbounded input data continuously as it arrives, enabling immediate responses to current situations and/or storing results in files, object stores or other databases for later use.
 Examples of input data include clickstreams; copies of business transactions or database updates; social media posts; market data feeds; images; and sensor data from physical assets, such as mobile devices, machines and vehicles.

-Organizations use expense management software to simplify their expense reimbursement and reconciliation process.
+Expense management software is used to simplify organizations’ expense reimbursement and reconciliation process.
 The software provides facilities for expense report creation, submission, approval, reimbursement, and accounting.
 The software replaces the manual paperwork with an automated workflow to upload, track and submit expense receipts conveniently.
 These reimbursement receipts are accessible to the administrators through a streamlined process to approve the claims while checking for any corporate policy violations.
-In addition, the software assists organizations in keeping track of their employee’s corporate expenses.
+In addition, the software assists organizations in keeping track of employees’ corporate expenses.
+It is widely used by finance and procurement teams, employees who submit expense claims, managers who review and approve them, and leadership groups responsible for monitoring overall organizational spending.

 Financial corporate performance management (FCPM) solutions support the office of finance's accounting processes toward the financial close, as well as targeting improvements in management reporting and analysis and external financial reporting and disclosure.
 FCPM also includes components of EFCA capabilities and financial consolidation capabilities.
 These applications ultimately help CFOs and other business leaders to gain a clear picture of their financial and organizational performance by ensuring the accuracy of the consolidation for operational and financial information that forms the basis for business decisions.
 This market covers solutions available as on-premise only options.